 In addition, there are no special programs for teachers to develop their teaching methods, and the existing programs do not meet the requirements of international assessment.
-There are no clear mechanisms for creating a competitive environment for the development of teaching
+There are no clear mechanisms for creating a competitive environment for the development of teaching methods for teachers.

-&lt;sup>1Data from the Department for Coordination of General Secondary Education of the Ministry of Public Education methods for teachers.
 At the same time, most schools in the country are not connected to the Internet.